muratk3n/thirdwave/en/README.md

 transport hydrogen to stations serving commercial fuel cell electric vehicles (FCEVs).
 The 124-mile natural gas pipeline network will move hydrogen from where it is produced to hydrogen stations.
-Nikola will not begin heavy-duty fuel cell truck production until late 2022.
+Nikola will not begin heavy-duty fuel cell truck production until late 2022...

-A lot of details of the three-way partnership remain uncertain, such as roles and responsibilities and how the collaboration will govern itself.
 'We believe this collaboration, in particular, presents a very compelling long-term fueling distribution solution that we expect to advance industry and overall market adoption of FCEV technologies,' Nikola President of Energy and Commercial Pablo Koziner said in a